 Molly Cake

 Molly cake is a super fluffy and spongy cake made with whipped egg whites and enriched with egg yolks and whipped cream.
-It is often used as layers cakes in European desserts.
+It is often used in layers cakes for European desserts.

 What is Molly cake?